-The EV / EBIT multiple abides by this rule because operating income (EBIT), like enterprise value, is considered a metric independent of capital structure (i.e. is applicable to all shareholders, both debt and equity holders).
+The EV-to-EBIT multiple abides by this rule because operating income (EBIT), like enterprise value, is considered a metric independent of capital structure (i.e., is applicable to all shareholders, both debt and equity holders).

-The EV / EBIT multiple should also only be used to compare similar companies in the same (or adjacent) sectors, as each industry has their own standards for what a typical EV / EBIT multiple would be.
+Like all multiples, comparisons should only be done between similar companies in the same (or adjacent) sectors, as each industry has its own standards for what the average multiple would be.

-Since both the EV / EBITDA and EV / EBIT are unaffected by differences in capital structure, the two are arguably the most commonly relied-upon multiples in relative valuation.
+Since both multiples are unaffected by differences in capital structure, the two are arguably the most commonly relied-upon multiples in relative valuation.

-If the difference in the D&A expense is marginal within the comps set, as in the case of a low capital-intensity industries (e.g. service-oriented industries like consulting), the EV / EBIT and EV / EBITDA metrics will be relatively close to one another.
+If the difference in the D&A expense is marginal within the comps set, as in the case of low capital-intensity industries (e.g. service-oriented industries like consulting), then both will be relatively close to one another.

 In our hypothetical scenario, we’ll be comparing three different companies.